-Ropa Vieja is a one of the national dishes of Cuba.
+Ropa Vieja is one of the national dishes of Cuba.
 It literally translates to “old clothes” because it resembles a heap of colorful cloths.
-This dish started as a shepherds meal in the middle ages.
+This dish started as a shepherd's meal in the Middle Ages.
 It tastes even better the second day, so make a large batch ensuring you have enough for letfovers.
 There are many different ways to make this fabulous meal, this is my favorite.
-Simple and sooo tasty!
+Simple and very tasty!
 Definitely a family favorite!

 Adobo Lime is hand blended from fennel seed, cumin, coriander, black pepper, garlic, Mexican oregano, lime zest, kosher salt, thyme and rosemary.
 It is a wonderful addition to chicken, beef, pork, fish and veggies.
 Adobo or Adobar (which means marinade or sauce) traditionally is cooking raw food in a sauce to enhance its flavor, then served over rice.
 It has been used by the Spanish/Portuguese/South American cultures for centuries and is now main stream all over the world.
 Adobo can be used in a sauce or as a rub.